uviclibraries/data-visualization-and-narrative-maps/timeline-js.md

 - Choose a building from [this web page](https://uvac.uvic.ca/Architecture_Exhibits/UVic_campus/){:target="_blank"}.

 10. Publish your timeline - Step 1
-- Under the File menu, Share submenu, select “Publish to the Web.”
+- Under the File menu, Share submenu, select “Publish to the Web.”<br>
 <img src="images/timline-publish-to-web.png" alt="Publish spreadsheet to the web">
+- In the next window, click the green "Publish" button.
+When asked, "Are you sure…?" click OK.
+Ignore the URL that appears in the center of the window.
+Just close the window using the X in the top right corner.
+-

 [NEXT STEP: Google Earth Narrative Maps](google-narrative-maps.html){: .btn .btn-blue }